 Her conversion to Islam and wedding to the King of Jordan received extensive coverage in the Western press; many assumed that she would be regarded as a stranger to the country since she was an American of mostly European descent who was raised in Christianity.
 However, because of her Syrian grandfather, she was considered by most of the population to be an Arab returning home rather than a foreigner.

-Queen Noor’s international work focuses on environmental issues and the connection to human security with emphasis on water and ocean health.
+Queen Noor’s international work focuses on environmental issues and the connection to human security with an emphasis on water and ocean health.
 At the 2017 Our Ocean Conference, she delivered a keynote address on the link between climate change and ocean health with human security.
-Queen Noor is Patron of the International Union for Conservation of Nature, Founding and Emeritus President of BirdLife International, Trustee Emeritus of Conservation International, and an Ocean Elder.
+Queen Noor is a Patron of the International Union for Conservation of Nature, Founding and Emeritus President of BirdLife International, Trustee Emeritus of Conservation International, and an Ocean Elder.

 More Good News from this date in History: